 Axonius: big, and a little playful

-Over the Axonius booth we hung two eighteen-foot LED strips running rotating one-liners, from "How does Amy Bream control complexity?" to "What does Simone Biles have to do with cybersecurity?"
+Over Axonius we hung two eighteen-foot LED strips running rotating one-liners, from "How does Amy Bream control complexity?" to "What does Simone Biles have to do with cybersecurity?"
 Below them, two seamless walls of forty-six-inch displays ran live demos.

 Sophos: a sign you read like a word cloud